deckerego/GarageSecurity/README.md

 17. Copy the alert scripts from the `scripts/` directory into `/usr/local/motion`, modifying `rest_call.sh` so that API_USER and API_PASS are set to your "pi" usernamed and password used to log in to Apache
 18. Create a copy of app/config.sample as /srv/app/config.py, altering config.py to fit your preferences
 19. Start up (or restart) Apache2
+20. Ensure config/etc/init.d/garagesec has been copied to /etc/init.d, then install it using `update-rc.d garagesec defaults`
+21. Start the webapp using `sudo service garagesec start`

 GPIO Permissions Issues
 -----------------------